About Old Fourth Ward

 Old Fourth Ward is a walkable and bike-friendly neighborhood, and its location between downtown and Midtown offers residents easy and accessible transportation options around the city.
 North Avenue Transit Station, Civic Center Station, Peachtree Center Station, and King Historic District Station all border the neighborhood, providing access to MARTA train lines and bus routes that connect residents with downtown and neighboring areas.
 The Beltline Trail also gives cyclists and walkers access to nearby areas, and I-85 is located just west of the neighborhood.

-Plenty of amenities and things to do • Proximity to downtown and Midtown.
+- Plenty of amenities and things to do

 Locals Don't Love

 - Peak hour traffic